Primary Stylistic Influences:

 - Within thrash metal, the Teutonic scene is the Darker and Edgier counterpart to the US scene.

-- Gorn: Not used as much as death metal, but still occasionally used, most famously by Slayer.
+- Gorn: Not used as much as death metal, but still occasionally used, most famously by Slayer and some German thrash bands.

 - Metal Scream: Often more of the operatic or snarling variety.